The standards set out the GPhC's requirements for pharmacists and pharmacy technicians continuing professional development (CPD):

 Patients, the public and the government expect that every pharmacy professional maintains their professional capability throughout their career.

 Keeping a record of your CPD enables you to confirm that you are meeting these expectations.
 It also helps you to retain and build your confidence as a professional and provides evidence that you meet the GPhC's CPD requirement.

 You must do the following:

-- Make a minimum of nine CPD entries per year that reflect the context and scope of your practice as a pharmacist or pharmacy technician.
+- Make a minimum of nine CPD entries per year for each full year of registration, or the date you joined the register (whichever is later), or the date you last submitted CPD records as part of a Call and Review request, that reflect the context and scope of your practice as a pharmacist or pharmacy technician.